dickensc/dickensc.github.io/essays/ReflectionOnSmartQuestions.md

 ## How To Ask A Stupid Question ##

-Raymond defines many ways a question could be stupid by breaking it up into pieces.
-Let us analyze a real example to gain a better understanding.
+Raymond defines ways to properly identify stupid questions.
+Let us analyze a real life example to gain a better understanding.

 <img class="ui medium right floated rounded image" src="../images/stupidQuestion.png">

-I was so delighted to find this beautiful example!
+I was so delighted to find this question on the popular site Stack Overflow.
+This question has many of the traits Raymond refers to in his article and we have a lot to learn from it.